Automatic guarantees when buying from a business

 Buying goods – Automatic guarantees

-What sorts of goods are covered Consumer Guarantees Act?
+Which goods are covered by the Consumer Guarantees Act?

-The Consumer Guarantees Act covers goods usually bought for personal, domestic or household use – for example, household appliances, computer software, clothes, furniture and cars.
+The Consumer Guarantees Act covers goods usually bought for personal, domestic or household use – for example, household appliances, computer games, clothes, furniture and cars.
+It also includes animals and plants.

-The Act also specifically covers water and non-reticulated gas (that is, gas provided in cylinders or tanks rather than being piped into your home).
-Reticulated gas (piped gas) and electricity are generally not covered by the Act, but there is a specific guarantee of acceptable quality for them.
+The Act also specifically covers water and gas that is provided in cylinders or tanks (called “non-reticulated gas”).
+Gas that is piped into your home (called “reticulated gas”) and electricity are generally not covered by the Act, but they still have to meet a level of acceptable quality.

-You must be buying the goods from someone who is in trade.
-This means from a business or a person who is in the business of selling.
-Second-hand goods are covered as long as you buy them from a second-hand dealer, see below, “What if goods are bought second-hand?”.
+To be covered under the Act, you must be buying the goods from someone or a business who is in the business of selling (called “in trade”).
+Second-hand goods are covered if you buy them from a second-hand dealer (see: “What if the goods are bought second-hand?” below).

 Consumer Guarantees Act 1993, ss 41, 43